1,000+ Opportunities

 Exporting Programs & Services, Investment, Reshoring Accessibility ․ Kansas economic development Ideal Newsletter (Required) Kansas Department of Commerce Office of Rural Prosperity Office of Broadband Development Company/Organization (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce

-Based on current listing details, eligibility includes: Kansas small businesses that partner with a Kansas public higher education institution to conduct research and development activities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kansas small businesses that partner with a Kansas public higher education institution to conduct research and development activities.
+Confirm the full requirements in the official notice before applying.

 ACCEL-KS Kansas SBIR/STTR Matching Program is a state grant from the Kansas Department of Commerce providing up to $250,000 to Kansas-based businesses and early-stage companies that have received federal SBIR or STTR awards.
 The program accelerates the commercialization of innovative research and technology by supplementing federal Phase I and Phase II awards with state matching funds.
 Eligible applicants include businesses, researchers, and early-stage companies operating in Kansas that hold qualifying federal SBIR or STTR awards.
 The program helps Kansas innovators advance technology from research to market.